What is co-op?

 Each student at Northeastern University must complete one form of experiential education: Co-op, International Co-op, Study Abroad or Research.

-Almost all students in the college participate in co-op, finding it to be an extremely worthwhile experience.
-Although cooperative education is not a requirement, it is strongly encouraged in the College of Computer and Information Science.
+Almost all students in the college participate in co-op, finding it to be an extremely worthwhile educational experience.
+Although cooperative education is not a requirement, it is strongly encouraged.
 The faculty of the college believes that co-op strengthens the knowledge learned in the classroom by immersion in the practical problems that utilize that knowledge.
 We see that students experience significant personal and professional growth, evidenced by their self-confidence, initiative, and technical skills.

 Traditionally most undergraduates in the college participate in 3 co-op experiences of 6 months in length during their academic career.
 The newer Creative Industries programs are set up with two 6 month co-ops.
 Students who want to graduate in 4 rather than 5 years may do so by completing one less co-op and adjusting their summer schedules.